cloudymax/CloudyDevDotNet/docs/game_dev/virtual-office.md

     WiP

-    Relies on Enlighten which Unity is dericating and as of the last update has not published a new solution.
+    Relies on Enlighten which Unity is depricating and as of the last update has not published a new solution.
 That was over a year ago - still no update other than it wont be removed form the engine until 2024.
 I'm guessing their 1.5 Billion dollar acquisition of Weta is supposed to cover this.

-    IMO if you want realtime GI in production, grab a VXGI solution like NVIDIA's or SonicEthers- then just run the game at a low res and rely on the new amd upsampeling.
+    IMO if you want realtime GI in production, grab a VXGI solution like NVIDIA's or SonicEthers- then just run the game at a low res and rely on the new amd up-sampeling.
 Unity's support on RGI is just non-existent.

 ???
 Bug